richardsoj/LibreSignage/CONTRIBUTING.rst

 * Only add comments to the function body when there's a really good reason to do that, eg. some non-obvious way to accomplish a specific thing.
 That said, you should always avoid any non-obvious code.
+* To keep comment block style uniform, try to stick to the comment block style that's used in the example below.
 * **No** comment blocks separating different sections in a file.
 These have no use whatsoever.
 If your source file is so large you think it requires sectioning with comments, you should most probably split it